DanWilkerson/revealjs-bootstrap/README.md

 ## Adding slides

-To add slides, create files named slideN.html, where N is an integer that corresponds to the order the slides will appear in.
+To add slides, create files named slideN.html in the /views/partials/slides directory, where N is an integer that corresponds to the order the slides will appear in.

     <h3>This is an example slide</h3>
     <p>The html is piped into a <section> element.</p>

+Note: padding zeros (e.g. 001) are NOT required and will not work.

 ## Extending Reveal